XHOCL-FM

-XHOCL-FM (99.3 MHz), is a radio station in Tijuana, Baja California, Mexico, owned by MVS Radio.
-It carries a Spanish AC and English AC format known as FM Globo.
+XHOCL-FM is a radio station on 99.3 FM in Tijuana, Baja California, Mexico.
+It is owned by MVS Radio and carries its Globo Spanish AC format.
 The station's studios are located in the Agua Caliente neighborhood of Tijuana, with its transmitter on a tower on Av.
 Club 20–30.
-It is one of two stations to carry FM Globo.

 History

 The concession history for XHOCL begins in the late 1960s, with tentative approval to establish XHQS-FM on 96.1 MHz.
 This station would have been owned by XHQS, S.A., in turn owned by Guillermo Núñez Keith.
 Instead, XHQS, S.A., part of Víctor Díaz's Califórmula Broadcasting, received the concession for XHKY-FM 95.7 on June 5, 1975.
-In the 1980s it was known as "Fiesta Mexicana" with a Regional Mexican format.
+In 1985, the station became as "Fiesta Mexicana" with a Regional Mexican format.

 In the late 1980s, a binational frequency conflict led to a series of changes at XHKY.
-XHKY raised its power, causing interference to KKOS, a radio station on 95.9 FM at Carlsbad, California.
-Ultimately, KKOS and XHKY reached a deal, which was agreed to by the FCC and SCT; on September 15, 1995, XHKY moved to 99.3 at 25,000 watts, KKOS moved to 95.7 at 25,000 watts, and the previous occupant of 99.3, XHATE-FM Tecate, moved to 95.3 MHz.
+XHKY raised its power, causing interference to KKOS, a radio station on 95.9 MHz at Carlsbad, California.
+Ultimately, KKOS and XHKY reached a deal, which was agreed to by the FCC and SCT; on September 15, 1995, XHKY moved to 99.3 at 25,000 watts, KKOS moved to 95.7 at 25,000 watts, and the previous occupant of 99.3, XHATE-FM Tecate, moved to 95.3 MHz, and XHKY rebranded as "X99".

-In the late 1990s, XHKY changed its callsign to XHHCR-FM and flipped from "X99 Fiesta Mexicana" to "Hot Country Radio (branded as XHCR on air)"; the XHCR callsign was not available as it was already in use by a Morelia, Michoacán FM outlet.
+In 1998, XHKY changed its callsign to XHHCR-FM and flipped to "Hot Country Radio (branded as XHCR on air)"; the XHCR callsign was not available as it was already in use by a Morelia, Michoacán, FM outlet.
 In 2002, XHHCR was sold to Clear Channel Communications and its Mexican affiliate XETRA Comunicaciones, S.A. de C.V.
-The new ownership changed the name of the station to "Country Music Bob" while maintaining the format; this later moved to KUSS 95.7.
-From January 5, 2004 until August 31, 2005, the format was Oldies known as "KOOL 99.3"; with this format flip came another new callsign, XHOCL-FM (referred to as XOCL).
-At 6 a.m., September 1, 2005, the format flipped to Spanish language oldies known as "La Preciosa".
+The new ownership changed the name of the station to "Country Music Bob" while maintaining the format.
+On January 5, 2004, the country music moved to American station 95.7, and the "Kool" oldies format moved from 95.7 to 99.3 with a new call sign, XHOCL-FM (referred to as XOCL).
+At 6 a.m. on September 1, 2005, the station flipped to Spanish language oldies known as "La Preciosa".

 Clear Channel was forced to sell the stations it operated in Mexico after a 2003 FCC ruling that ruled those stations counted against US ownership caps.
 As a consequence, XHOCL was sold to MVS Radio.
 On August 1, 2007 the station flipped to MVS's "La Mejor" grupera format.
-On October 1, 2011, XHOCL flipped to Spanish AC, branded as "Diego 99.3" as sister station XHTIM 90.7 took on the La Mejor format.
+On October 1, 2011, XHOCL flipped to Spanish adult hits, branded as "Diego 99.3" as sister station XHTIM-FM 90.7 took on the La Mejor format.

-On January 21, 2019, XHOCL flipped to Spanish adult contemporary, as MVS brought the "FM Globo" brand to Tijuana, replacing Diego.
-FM Globo is also heard in the Imperial Valley and Mexicali on XHPF-FM.
+On January 21, 2019, XHOCL flipped to Spanish AC, as MVS brought the "FM Globo" brand to Tijuana, replacing Diego.
+Globo is also heard in the Imperial Valley and Mexicali on XHPF-FM.